JWH-073: United States

 The US DEA temporarily declared JWH-073 a schedule I controlled substance on 1 March 2011 through 76 FR 11075, and permanently instated the same schedule on 9 July 2012 in the Section 1152 of the Food and Drug Administration Safety and Innovation Act.

 Australia

 On 8 July 2011 the AUS government banned the sale of JWH-073.
 JWH-073 is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 New Zealand

 On 8 May 2014 the New Zealand government banned the sale of JWH-073.

 Turkey

 On 7 January 2011 the Turkey government banned the sale of JWH-073.

+Germany

+JWH-073 has been classified under the BtMG as Anlage II.